 Until the Uganda electronic visa came to full effect, the visa on arrival system at the Entebbe airport was pretty inefficient.
 The facility was not as available as before, and delays used to occur pretty often.
 As it seems, the switch was necessary.

-What can I do instead?
+What can I do to travel to Uganda?

-You just have to fill in an application form, you submit it, and then iVisa takes care of the rest.
+You just have to fill in an application form, then submit it, and after that, iVisa takes care of the rest.
 The company provides the fastest expedited visa processing on the market, and it beats going down to the nearest Ugandan embassy.

 What are the requirements?